 Changes to the ROR registry are made in batches and added to new versions of the entire registry, which are then released at least once a month, usually twice a month.
-An individual request therefore can take anywhere from 4-6 weeks to appear in the registry.
+An approved request therefore can take anywhere from a few days to 4 weeks to appear in the registry, depending on the timing of the request in relation to our release schedule.
 When a new version of the ROR registry is released, the data is immediately available in the ROR search interface, in the ROR API, and in the public ROR data dump on Zenodo.
 Learn how to download the data dump programmatically.

 To see which records were added or modified in in a given release, see the ROR release notes on GitHub.
 Release notes for each release give a summary of the changes, the number of records added, the number of records modified, and a full list of added and modified records.
 Join the ROR Tech Forum to receive announcements of each new release.

 Each new release of the ROR registry is different, but typically a new release includes modifications and additions requested by the public.
 The ROR Curation Lead and community curation board also initiate quality assurance and metadata reconciliation projects that result in new and updated records.

 Some geographical information in ROR comes from the GeoNames geographical database.
 When a ROR record is updated for any reason, geographical information from GeoNames is also updated, which can result in changes in other fields.
 Common examples include alteration of the values in fields

 lng(longitude) and removal of the value in the